FAQ:Opening and Saving Files

 - Compressed audio formats: Ogg Vorbis, FLAC and MP2

-You can install the optional FFmpeg library to import and export a much larger range of audio formats including AC3, AMR(NB), M4A, MP4 and WMA (on Mac only, Audacity can import unprotected M4A, MP4 and MOV files without FFmpeg).
+You can install the optional FFmpeg library to import and export a much larger range of audio formats including AC3, M4A, MP4 and WMA (on Mac only, Audacity can import unprotected M4A, MP4 and MOV files without FFmpeg).
 Audio files that are DRM-protected to work only in particular software cannot be imported.
 FFmpeg will also import audio from most video files or DVDs that are not DRM-protected.

 How can I export to formats not listed in the Export Audio Dialog?

 If you install the optional FFmpeg library you can use the (FFmpeg) choices in the Export Audio Dialog to export M4A (AAC), AC3 and WMA.
 If you do not see a choice for one of those specific FFmpeg formats, then the build of FFmpeg you are linking to was not compiled to support encoding in that format.